Ayush-k-Shukla/fitness-microservice/readme.md

 - https://medium.com/@sehgal.mohit06/oauth2-authorization-code-with-pkce-using-keycloak-and-spring-boot-demo-54a4f0c66dae

-Pending

-- remove password check fully
+Consideration

-- treat keycloak id as primary id for user who is loggedin
+- keycloak id is treated as primary as userId in whole app